-Cathy Ann Taylor, a high-altitude trekking & cultural guide for the last 34 years will be leading his trip.
+Cathy Ann Taylor, a high-altitude trekking & cultural guide for the last 35 years will be leading this trip.
 Cathy Ann has trekked all over Nepal, Tibet, India, and Bhutan, with well over 200 trips in the Himalayas (she still considers the Himalayas her "second home")!
-She has also hiked extensively in the European Alps (Tour du Mont Blanc-six times, Tour of Monte Rosa, The Haute Route, Gran Paradiso, Scotland-three times, and the Dolomites-two times), the Georgian Caucasus-five times, South America (18 trips in Peru, 6 in Patagonia), Antarctica-two times, Kilimanjaro-one time, Morocco -four times, and Uganda & Rwanda-eight times.
+She has also hiked extensively in the European Alps (Tour du Mont Blanc-six times, Tour of Monte Rosa, The Haute Route, Gran Paradiso, Scotland-three times, and the Dolomites-five times), the Georgian Caucasus-eight times, South America (20 trips in Peru, 7 in Patagonia), Antarctica- three times,

+Kilimanjaro-one time, Morocco-four times, The Great Walk of Africa Kenya-four times, Vietnam-three times, Laos-two times, Cambodia-seven times, and Uganda & Rwanda-eight times.
 A devout hiker and mountain biker, she leaves no trail undiscovered, and her passion for the mountains, caring nature, and boundless energy are renowned.
 Her experience, knowledge, positive attitude (she can find the good in anything!), and her wonderful rapport with the local staff will enhance your experience.
 With the help of caring and like-minded individuals she has been able to manage the sponsorship of nineteen remote village children, all of whom are in boarding school in Nepal or in universities in India, Nepal, and the United States.
 She consistently gets rave reviews from members of her groups and has quite a following.
-Cathy Ann is active in the Breast Cancer Prevention Partners and has participated in sixteen expeditions, including Mount McKinley, Mount Cho Oyu, Mount Fuji, Mount Shasta, and Mount Rainier, which helped increase awareness of breast cancer.
-Cat's special trekking program, Sacred Treks, benefits Breast Cancer Prevention Partners (formerly the Breast
+Cathy Ann is active in the Breast Cancer Prevention Partners and has participated in sixteen expeditions, including Mount McKinley, Mount